 - HerbalGram Articles on Botanical Integrity

-This webpage contains information regarding requirements for grant applications.
+information regarding requirements for NIH grant applications.

-This webpage contains a list of web-based resources and articles to guide the scientists in fulfilling the NCCIH Natural Product Policy for Dietary Supplement Research.
+link towards ODS Resources for Product Integrity: This webpage contains a list of web-based resources and articles to guide the scientists in fulfilling the NCCIH Natural Product Policy for Dietary Supplement Research.

 These articles from the UIC Botanical Dietary Supplement Research Center define the notion of botanical integrity (BI) as resulting from the integration of Botanical, Chemical, and Biological Analyses.
 The first article also addresses the place and role of DNA barcoding.
 The second article focuses on techniques related to botanical examination (botany) and phytochemical analysis (chemistry), which are used to determine the Botanical Integrity of a given plant material.